Passive–aggressive personality disorder: Diagnosis

-Diagnostic and Statistical Manual
+DSM

 With the publication of the DSM-5, this diagnosis has been largely disregarded.
 The DSM-5 equivalent would be Other specified personality disorder or Unspecified personality disorder, as the individual may meet general criteria for a personality disorder, but the condition is not included in the DSM-5 classification.
 The Alternative DSM-5 model for personality disorders allows for diagnosis of Personality Disorder–Trait Specified, which is applicable to manifestations of personality disorder not conforming to the six specific personality disorders included in the alternative model.

 Passive–aggressive personality disorder was listed as an Axis II personality disorder in the DSM-III-R, but was moved in the DSM-IV to Appendix B ("Criteria Sets and Axes Provided for Further Study") because and the need for further research on how to also categorize the behaviors in a future edition.
 According to DSM-IV, people with passive–aggressive personality disorder are "often overtly ambivalent, wavering indecisively from one course of action to its opposite.
 They may follow an erratic path that causes endless wrangles with others and disappointment for themselves."
 Characteristic of these persons is an "intense conflict between dependence on others and the desire for self-assertion."
 Although exhibiting superficial bravado, their self-confidence is often very poor, and others react to them with hostility and negativity.
 This diagnosis is not made if the behavior is exhibited during a major depressive episode or can be attributed to dysthymic disorder.